BiographyResume, November 2019

 That was 1979.
 Yes, they had computers back then.
-But no CDs, DVDs, Internet, iPods, mobile phones, or AIDS.
+But no CDs, DVDs, Internet, iPods, smart phones, or AIDS.

 I worked as a computer intern my last two summers in college and I started working as a programmer at a local math company before I graduated.
 It was much fun but totally useless work.
 The company did high-level math work for the Navy.
 Some of what we did was useful but most of it was just sopping up defense funds.
 I then worked as a programmer for a company in France for four months.
 It was a blast!
 I helped convert engineering programs from English to metric and did some computer aided manufacturing on large-scale cutting machines.
 They thought it would take me about ten months to complete the project.
 I finished in four months.
 (If I didn't have such a strong sense of ethics and fair play, I would have acted as if I was not finished and just kept goofing off for the last six months.
 They were paying me well and the food was fabulous!)